infinum/ios-handbook/Project flow/App Store pre-submission checklist.md

 * Upload a new build to the iTunesconnect
 * Enable internal and/or external testing for the new build
 * Install the new version from TestFlight over the old version from the App Store
-* Check that the user doesn't lose any of his information in the application after the update
+* Check that the user doesn't lose any of their information in the application after the update

-### Check that data from NSUserDefaults is read in a correct way:
+### Check that the data from NSUserDefaults is read in a correct way:

 * App doesn't crash trying to read non-existing keys
 * You haven't changed keys in the `initWithCoder:` and `encodeWithCoder:` methods (your current app should be able to read data saved by an old version of the application)